 One small double-blind, placebo-controlled study found real acupuncture more effective than sham acupuncture for menstrual pain .
 35 (This study used nonacupuncturists given real or fake acupuncture protocols to apply, unbeknownst to them.)
 In addition, a controlled study of 61 women evaluated the effects of a special garment designed to stimulate acupuncture points related to menstrual pain.
 76 Unfortunately, in this latter study, researchers chose to compare treatment to no treatment, rather than to sham treatment.
 For this reason, the results (which were positive) mean little.

-In yet another trial, a seed-pressure method of auricular acupressure appeared to improve menstrual pain compared to sham auricular acupressure in 74 women.
-318 The potentially inadequate blinding of participants in this study, however, may have limited these results.
-Indeed, in a review of 30 controlled trials on menstrual pain, researchers were unable to draw conclusions about the effectiveness of acupuncture and similar treatments for menstrual pain due to widespread study design problems.
+A seed-pressure method of auricular acupressure appeared to improve menstrual pain compared to sham auricular acupressure in 74 women.
+318 The potentially inadequate blinding of participants in this study however, may have limited these results.
+Similar conclusions were reached in a randomized trial with 113 adolescent and young women.453 Indeed, in a review of 30 controlled trials on menstrual pain, researchers were unable to draw conclusions about the effectiveness of acupuncture and similar treatments for menstrual pain due to widespread study design problems.
 305 While a review of 27 trials with 2,960 patients concluded that acupuncture might be more effective than medications or herbs for relieving menstrual pain, the studies were of limited quality.
 329

 A review 4 randomized trials compared acupressure and acupuncture to no treatment and sham treatment.
 The trials evaluated the effects of these interventions on pain reduction in 469 women with dysmenorrhea.
 Acupressure and acupuncture were associated with greater pain reduction compared to no treatment, but there were no significant differences when compared to sham treatment.
 425